The Secret of Crickley Hall (TV series): Episode 1

 Percy is seen looking at the front door remembering this moment, then walks away.

-It is night time and a rattling noise is coming from the cupboard that Stefan hid in during the opening scene.
+It is nighttime and a rattling noise is coming from the cupboard that Stefan hid in during the opening scene.
 Gabe goes to investigate and burns his hand on a hot pipe.
 The rest of the family get up to join him.
 After returning to bed, Loren hears a noise from the attic room.
 On investigation, they find the old toys from the orphans in a wardrobe and the dismantled beds from the children's room.